 When flour is in contact with air, it absorbs oxygen.
 The amount of oxygen absorbed increases when the dough is kneaded.
 The dough uses the oxygen in the dough to strengthen the dough structure and supply the yeast.
 It can also have a detrimental effect on the dough.

 Dough oxidation is also known as oxygenation.
 Dough that has too much oxygen exposure is also known as over-oxygenated.
 Looking through scientific papers, there is a fine line between both processes, but oxidation is the correct term.

 How oxygen benefits bread dough structure

 As gluten molecules are oxidated, sulfhydryl groups in some amino acids are oxidized to produce disulfide bonds.
-These contribute to the crosslinking of the gluten which produces an enhanced gluten structure.
-This makes the dough easier to shape and rise in a uniform shape.
+These contribute to the crosslinking of the gluten, which produces an enhanced gluten structure.
+It makes the dough easier to shape and rise uniformly.